-6, Neuro HALFIT at Home
+Neuro HALFIT at Home

-Neuro HALFIT at Home is new non-contact home service for individual users.
-It is a new service that allows the wearer to receive visual feedback from the HAL monitor, linked to Cyberdyne's cloud data, to visualize the bio-potential signals that command physical movement and posture information.
+Neuro HALFIT at Home is a non-contact home service for individual users.
+It is a service that allows the wearer to receive visual feedback from the HAL monitor, linked to Cyberdyne's cloud data, to visualize the bio-potential signals that command physical movement and posture information.

 In addition, the system provides remote online support by professional staff such as therapists and trainers.
-This service is provided through CYBERDYNE STORE, an online store that opened in November 2021, and as of December 31, 2021, a cumulative total of 441 subscriptions had been made.
+This service is provided through an online site called CYBERDYNE STORE.